In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 }

-In JavaScript, there is no native syntax to define interfaces as in other languages.
+In JavaScript, there is no native syntax to define interfaces like in other languages.
 However, we could achieve similar behavior using abstract classes or simply using objects that share a common set of methods.

 // We define an object that acts as an "interface" in JavaScript